Choose your leaders with wisdom and forethought.

 “A real leader is somebody who can help us overcome the limitations of our own individual laziness and selfishness and weakness and fear and get up to do better things than we can get ourselves to do on our own.”

-How does fiction help us to differentiate Great Leaders
+How does fiction help us differentiate Great Leaders from Tyrants and Charlatans?

 Leadership is a social process.

-And every leader brings their own leadership style to the role so there are many different styles of leadership.
+The list of what makes a good leader could include every positive human quality.
+But as every leader brings their own leadership style to the role so there are many different styles of leadership.

-“A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.”
+Indeed, it is often easier to identify poor leadership than to recognise a Great Leader for, as Lao Tzu says, “A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.”

 References